OSGA-OPAR/quant-genetics-webinars/2020-05-08/qa.md

 See [Price (2010)](https://www.nature.com/articles/nrg2813) for a discussion of this issue.

 > From Xusheng Wang : Can any statistical algorithm can be used for modeling mediator other than the covariance analysis?

+See question from Ciyang Wang above for approaches.
+It is an active research area of causal inference.